Criminal Tax Defense

 If you are contacted by an IRS special agent just remember that the best thing you can say is that you are not ready to speak with him.
 The next thing to do is immediately call a criminal tax attorney.
 The IRS takes criminal tax violations very seriously, and you should too.

 Even if you haven’t yet been contacted by a special agent about a criminal tax case if you are notified of a tax audit, and you have ANY concerns about the contents of your tax return it’s best to contact a tax lawyer BEFORE you speak with the IRS, or even your tax preparer.
 Remember that your tax preparer will be high on the list of witnesses for the IRS special agents to interview, and there is no attorney client privilege which would prevent him from testifying against you.
-Our Los Angeles criminal tax lawyers aggressively represent clients in tax crime cases.
+Our Los Angeles, CA criminal tax lawyers aggressively represent clients in tax crime cases.